Skip to content

 Seatprotecting your stuffhunting an intruder for a bounty

-They share the DEFENDER verb vocabulary — plausibly knSALK is the shallow defender floor (the always-there baseline) that Sysop Mode deepens into full asymmetric defender gameplay (the baseline-vs-cart-deepened pattern, DeckRunner §11).
-Confirm that relationship in §9.
+They share the DEFENDER verb vocabulary; plausibly knSALK is the shallow defender floor (the always-there baseline) that Sysop Mode deepens into full asymmetric defender gameplay (the baseline-vs-cart-deepened pattern, DeckRunner §11).
+Whether that relationship is formal is an open question (Tier 3).